 The Brockport Master of Business Administration (MBA) is a unique 36-credit hour program designed for working professionals, especially those in small- to medium-sized enterprises.
 It is designed to increase the leadership and management skills of mid-career professionals who are interested in taking on expanded roles within their organizations.
 The program is delivered using a combination of synchronous and asynchronous technology mediation (i.e., via online modality) along with six mandatory residencies.

-The participants progress through the curriculum in cohorts with the curriculum lasting six semesters, to be completed at a rate of six credit hours each semester.
-Residencies occur at the beginning and end of each semester.
+The participants progress through the curriculum in cohorts with the curriculum lasting two years.
+There are three residencies per academic year.
 The capstone experience consists of an integrative project.

 The program is part-time, cohort-based and can be completed in two years.
-Students take 6 ch (two courses) every Fall, Spring and Summer semester.
+Students take no more than 6 ch (two courses) each semester.

 Admission to the Program

 Students must have a bachelor's degree or its equivalent from a regionally-accredited college or university.
 International students with degrees issued outside the U.S. must meet the standards for a U.S. baccalaureate degree.
 Students who are admitted without the necessary academic preparation may be admitted conditionally and required to complete a configuration of undergraduate courses or other preparatory courses before beginning the graduate program.

 Applicants to the Brockport MBA program must submit a completed application.
 Application materials will be made available online.
 Criteria and procedures for application require submission or evidence of the following:

 - Official transcripts of all prior undergraduate and graduate work, documenting receipt of a bachelor’s degree or higher from an accredited four-year college or university as noted above with a minimum undergraduate GPA of 3.0 on a 4.0 scale.
 The baccalaureate degree must reflect at least 120 credits.

 - Evidence of 3.0 or higher overall undergraduate grade point average.